rancher/dashboard/docusaurus/docs/testing/e2e-testing.md

   - `CATTLE_BOOTSTRAP_PASSWORD`, initialization password which will also be used as `admin` password (do not pick `admin`)
 - `TEST_BASE_URL` // URL used by Cypress to run the tests, default `https://localhost:8005`
 - `TEST_SKIP_SETUP` // Avoid to execute bootstrap setup tests for already initialized Rancher instances
+- Dashboard
+  - `TEST_PROJECT_ID` // Project ID used by Cypress/Sorry cypress to run the tests
+  - `TEST_RUN_ID` (optional) // Identifier for your dashboard run, default value is timestamp

 ### Development with watch/dev